lurchmath/nine-to-five/plan.md

    add this to the preamble.)
  * Check to see if the `XMLHttpRequest` API is already supported in the worker.
    If not, add it to my list of what's not supported.
+ * Ensure that you can do multiple slow tasks in parallel.
+ * Ensure that you can terminate a task and it doesn't do anything more.

 # What's not supported?